xgmitt00-220814/Type1toUnicode/README.md

 ![Infix remap selected](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/69716953-3edb-4833-a71f-8bd2194e57f2)

 Notice the small green triangles in the Remap font window.
-Here Infix displays what it presumes is actual letter the glyph represents. **But don't get fooled by them**, Infix frequently presumes wrong, here it wants to export G232 as "è".
+Here Infix displays what it presumes is actual letter the glyph represents. **But don't get fooled by them**, Infix frequently presumes wrong (it wanted to export G232 as "è", for example).
 Sometimes the triangles turn red; that occurs when Infix is unable to guess the letter, but it doesn't work consistently.
 Here is how it looks like for font GKCMAE+Arial068.313 from the [sample file](https://github.com/xgmitt00-220814/Type1toUnicode/files/15382176/T1tU_sample.zip):

 ![Infix-remap-red](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/0490fd32-934c-4104-8224-1a96d1c5b9d9)